 4. Simple gameplay

 Relying on few visuals, the multiple-choice format is easy to navigate, which makes it simple for children to quickly understand how to play.

 Is BitLife safe for kids?

-In BitLife, in-app purchases are impossible to avoid during gameplay – while it’s not necessary to buy anything in the game to make it playable, tempting features such as time travel, the option to become president, and the option to remove ads or upgrade could be difficult for children to resist purchasing.
-In-app purchases are also designed to be frequent and difficult to click away from, so it’s possible children could accidentally say yes to in-app purchases as they navigate the app.
+While it’s not necessary to buy anything in the game to make it playable, in-app purchases are designed to be frequent and difficult to click away from, so it’s possible children could accidentally say yes to in-app purchases as they navigate the app.

-In addition, the free version of the app shows ads as the user plays along.
-Most of the promoted content tends to be for similar life-simulation style apps, which often feature mature themes as part of their storyline.
+Most of the promoted ad content tends to be for similar life-simulation style apps, which often feature mature themes as part of their storyline.
 It’s possible that your child could be prompted to download apps which contain much more inappropriate content than the BitLife game itself, especially as in-game ads are run frequently and are unskippable.

 How can I make BitLife safe for my kids?

 With younger children, we’d certainly recommend blocking the app entirely, but with older teenagers, you may want to have an open and honest discussion surrounding the app and how it might not fit in with your family’s values.